+Ethical horse riding lessons for training and care using classical conditioning with positive reinforcement.
 Horse handling lessons, Working Students Volunteer, Relaxation Techniques and Exercises, Positive Reinforcement, trail riding lessons, beach riding lessons, IAH Rangers, Airport Rangers, Dressage Lessons, Horsemanship Lessons, Horse Training Lessons, Liberty work, Husbandry tasks.
 Lack of response, wrong response or a problem behavior is just the horse saying he doesn't understand what you want.
 Horse, Dog, Animal Phycology, Behavior, Communication

-Lessons in just about anything you think your horse needs to help make life better for both of you.
+Lessons in just about anything you think your horse needs, to help make life better for both of you.

 Equestrian Ventures Training and Instruction - EVI